 They shall be deemed academically deficient if they have not received passing grades in at least four (4) courses, or the equivalent of four (4) courses, taken in the preceding semester.

-They shall be deemed deficient in attendance when they drop out of school or accumulate nine (9) unexcused absences for the preceding semester.
+They shall be deemed deficient in attendance when they accumulate nine (9) unexcused absences for the preceding semester.
 Suspensions shall be considered unexcused absences.

 Reinstatement of Driving Privilege